-Welcome to our roundup of the best RPGs of all time.
+These are the best RPGs on PC.
 The role-playing game is the cornerstone of PC gaming.
 Long before shooters or real-time strategy, the earliest PC developers replicated their tabletop RPGs on the PC, building sprawling adventures filled with orcs and wizards and foul dungeons.
 Those early games slowly built on their tabletop origins, and RPGs eventually became so popular, their elements spread to other genres.

 Whenever we sit down to argue our way through a list of the best games, our first step is deciding what “best” even means.
 In this case, we’re identifying which RPGs are fun right now.
 It's the same approach we take without our overall list of the best games to play today.
 We don’t ignore a game’s impact completely—innovation and influence just has a lesser weight under our criteria.